chaeypar/e-Manual-Chatbot/README.md

 If there are any updates related to unexpected bugs, I will let you know here.

-## The contributor of 'Samsung TV E-Manaul Chatbot'
+## The contributor of 'Samsung TV E-Manual Chatbot'

 Chaeyeon Park, Seoul National University, Department of Mathematical Sciences